microsoft/dynamics-grit/CRM.CCaaS.IVR.GRammarImportTool.ApiService/Docs/api-overview.md

 ---

-### 2. `POST /grit`
+### 2. `POST /grit/zip`

 - **Description:**
-  Accepts a ZIP file and a SignalR connection ID, processes the file in the background, and notifies the client of progress and completion via SignalR.
+  Accepts a ZIP file, processes the files in ZIP one by one and streams the converted YAML files back to the client.
 - **Request:**
   - **Content-Type:** `multipart/form-data`
   - **Form Fields:**